molgenis/molgenis-frontend/docker/README.md

 The configuration files which are always deployed are:

 - **experimental.conf**
-  Contains all apps thaat are publish to @molglenis-experimental scope on https://npmjs.org
+  Contains all apps thaat are publish to @molgenis-experimental scope on https://npmjs.org
 - **common.conf**
   Adds the redirect configuration for the proxy
 - **backend.conf**